 Creating the SSH Tunnel

-The ssh tunnel is created when we use the ssh -L option.
-The first port (3307) specifies the local port and localhost:3306 specifies the MySQL port on the remote endpoint.
+specifies the MySQL port on the remote endpoint.
 The tunnel is active only when we are connected with ssh.
 This is useful to guarantee that nobody can access the MySQL server while we are not connected.
 The MySQL traffic will also be encrypted by SSH.
-On your host, type the following command (replace pollux by your ReadyNAS host name).
+On your host, type the following command (replace pollux

 $ ssh -L 3307:localhost:3306 -l root pollux